jethornton/flexgui/docs_flex/source/hal.rst

 -------------

 Similar to the HAL LED except the LED is in the upper right corner so the label can have text.
-If On/Off colors are not specified then Red will be Off and Green will be On.
+The default colors are Red when Off and Green when On.
+The default shape is round.

 .. csv-table:: HAL LED Label
    :width: 100%